-We are a nationally recognized leader in the accounting and auditing field, earning prestigious national honors from the Government Finance Officers Association, the National White Collar Crime Center, and the National State Auditor’s Association.
-Our Office consists of more than 800 auditors and other professionals, serving as the state watchdog of more than 5,800 taxpayer-funded government units.
-Structurally, the AOS offers a unique professional experience as a smaller state agency providing a local feel with a national impact.
-The work our employees complete is heavily utilized in reports and testimony in front of Congress and your local school board.
+We are a nationally recognized leader in the accounting and auditing field, earning national honors from the Government Finance Officers Association, the National White Collar Crime Center, and the National State Auditors Association.
+Our office consists of more than 800 auditors and other professionals, serving as the state watchdog of more than 5,800 taxpayer-funded government units.
+The AOS offers a unique professional experience as a smaller state agency providing a local feel with a national impact.
+The work our employees complete is used in reports and testimony in front of Congress and your local school board.
 We have an enthusiastic clientele ready to implement the reforms our employees design.
-We have an exciting assortment of clients that include state agencies, cities, counties, townships, villages, schools and universities.
+Our clients include state agencies, cities, counties, townships, villages, schools and universities.

 Workplace Culture and Benefits

 At the Auditor of State’s office, we offer competitive salaries; an attractive benefits package; and a challenging, friendly and professional environment.